The Australian Government does not provide visa services at the Australian High Commission in Abuja.

 Cruise Ship Employment Scams

 The Australian Government is aware that clients in Africa have been targeted by unsolicited e-mails fraudulently offering employment from Australian cruise ship companies.
 Victims of this scam are defrauded of fees supposedly for visas or fictitious ‘foreign worker certificates’.
 It appears that the fraudulent e-mails originate from other countries, not Australia.
 The Australian High Commission is unable to verify employment offers from Australian companies.
 Job-seekers are. however, strongly advised to verify all job offers using publicly available contact details for the relevant companies.
-Information on applying for Australian visas is available on the Department of Immigration and Border Protection website.
+Information on applying for Australian visas is available on the Australian Border Force website.